category with duals (list of them)

 dualizable object (what they have)

-Given a monoidal category , the Picard group of is the group of isomorphism classes of objects that have an inverse under the tensor product – the line objects.
+Given a monoidal category , the Picard group of is the group of isomorphism classes of invertible objects, those that have an inverse under the tensor product – the line objects.
 Equivalently, this is the decategorification of the Picard 2-group, the maximal 2-group inside a monoidal category.

 In geometry, the monoidal category in question is often assumed by default to be a category of vector bundles or quasicoherent sheaves over some space.
 For instance The Picard group of a ringed space is the Picard group of the monoidal category of invertible sheaves?, i.e. the locally free sheaves of -modules of rank (i.e. the line bundles).